How to Treat Insomnia Naturally

 - Visualize yourself asleep as you go to sleep.
 Practice deep breathing and progressive muscle relaxation by tensing and relaxing muscles all over your body.

-- Brew a strong cup of chamomile tea before bed, using 2-3 teabags.
+- Brew a strong cup of chamomile tea before bed, using two to three tea bags.

-- Consume no more than 1 serving of alcohol per day.
+- Consume no more than one serving of alcohol per day.
 Excess alcohol can disrupt sleep.

 - Eat foods high in tryptophan before bedtime, such as lean turkey.